 Claire had Lasik in 2014.
 A second Lasik surgery was needed on her left eye, which caused a retinal detachment.
 Claire underwent surgery to repair her retina, but the surgery failed and led to a cataract.
 Claire then underwent cataract surgery, which led to a spike in her intraocular pressure.
 This led to need for yet another surgery to implant a valve inside her eye to regulate her intraocular pressure.
 This surgery also went horribly wrong.
 Her eye pressure dropped too low and destroyed her vision.
-Today Claire's left eye has malignant glaucoma, no pupil, and is totally blind.
-Her eye is so painful that Claire is facing complete removal of the eye (enucleation).
-The image below is a photo of Claire's eye taken by an eye doctor.
+Claire's eye was left totally blind with malignant glaucoma and no pupil.
+Her eye was so painful that Claire had to undergo evisceration surgery on January 30, 2017.
+In a few weeks she will have a prosthetic eye.
+The image below is a photo of Claire's eye taken before the evisceration.

 Claire's story is an example of what we call "the domino effect of unnecessary eye surgery".

 Over 5 years ago I had LASIK surgery.
 Then PRK was performed on the right eye only, for a better result.

 Approximately a week later I noticed deteriorating vision and flashes in that right eye.
 I immediately went to the doctor that performed the surgeries.
 He immediately said it was "not from the PRK" and sent me on my way.

 My husband is an internist and after speaking with him he contacted my neurologist and they got me in for an MRI, thinking it was possibly a tumor of some sort.
 I then went to his office where the neurologist told us the MRI showed no abnormalities.
 So he looked then in my eyes.
 He immediately saw that it was indeed a detached retina.